 Lindsay Weigel, MD

 Lindsay grew up along the coast of Maine but lived in Boston for nine years prior to starting residency.
 She is excited to be moving north again, closer to the mountains where she loves to ski, run, hike, bike, and paddle.
-Prior to medical school, Lindsay completed a five-year cooperative education program at Northeastern University which allowed to her to train in hospitals both internationally in Ghana and Belize and locally within Boston while earning a Bachelor of Science in health science and minor in psychology.
+Prior to medical school, Lindsay completed a five-year cooperative education program at Northeastern University which allowed her to train in hospitals both internationally in Ghana and Belize and locally within Boston while earning a Bachelor of Science in health science and a minor in psychology.
 She also competed in both cross country and track during her time at Northeastern.
 She then attended Tufts University School of Medicine, graduating in 2019, where she developed a passion for underserved communities and social medicine.
 Her other interests include behavioral health, integrative medicine, and reproductive health.
 When Lindsay is not at the Hospital or clinic, she can likely be found exploring the roads and trails surrounding Concord or at a local coffee shop.

 Bhargavi Chekuri, MD